digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

 :doc:`Contingent Claims <../../concepts/contingent-claims>` tree on the ledger.

 On a coupon payment date of the bond instrument above, the issuer will need to lifecycle the instrument.
-This will result in a lifecycle effect for the coupon, which can be cash settled.
+This will result in a lifecycle effect for the coupon, which can be settled.
 This is described in detail in :doc:`Getting Started: Lifecycling <../getting-started/lifecycling>`.

 Define the Claim of a European Option